kedacore/keda-docs/content/blog/2021-05-27-azure-pipelines-scaler.md

 You can, however, use a workaround to register an agent as a placeholder which allows you to queue jobs on an agent pool that has no agents that are online.

-Make sure you don't execute any cleanup code in your container to unregister the agent when removing it to keep the placeholder agent registerd in the agent pool.
+Make sure you don't execute any cleanup code in your container to unregister the agent when removing it to keep the placeholder agent registered in the agent pool.

 ### Seeing `ScaledJobs` in action